Substance Abuse Counseling Certification and Certificate Programs

 Graduate Certificate in Substance Abuse Counseling

 A bachelor's degree is typically required for admission into a graduate certificate program.
-However, some programs only accept students with a master's degree in counseling, social work or a related field or who are working toward earning one.
+However, some programs only accept students with a master's degree in counseling, social work or a related field.

 Students participate in classroom lectures, and many programs also require students to demonstrate their proficiency through participation in field experiences.
 Typical classes may include:

 Individuals can acquire advanced positions within the substance abuse counseling field or use the certificate program to shift from a different counseling area.
 Some potential careers include: